Plans Privacy Policy

 With other Plans participants

 We share certain profile and event-related information with other attendees to enable participation and interaction.
-This may include information such as your first name, age, hometown, school, and, at certain stages, profile photos, as described in “What Other Attendees Can See.”
+This may include information such as your first name, age, hometown, school, and, at certain stages, profile photos.
 This information is shared only with participants in the same event or related Plans activities as part of using the service, and not with the general public.

 With service providers